philterd/philter/docs/docs/redaction/contexts.md

 ### Entity Type Disambiguation

-Entity type disambiguation can be enabled or disabled for a context.
-When enabled, Philter uses information from all documents in the context to resolve overlapping or conflicting entity types.
-This allows the system to make more informed decisions about the type of sensitive information identified.

-### Entity Type Disambiguation

-Entity type disambiguation helps resolve ambiguity when a piece of text could represent multiple entity types.
-For example, "Washington" could be a person's name or a location.
-When enabled for a context, Philterd uses the surrounding context and machine learning models to determine the most likely entity type.
+Entity type disambiguation helps resolve ambiguity when the identical piece of text is identified as more than one entity type.
+For example, a nine-digit number could be claimed by both the SSN filter and a custom identifier filter.
+When enabled for a context, Philter compares the words surrounding the text against what it has learned for each candidate type in that context and keeps the most likely one.
+This uses a vector-based comparison of the surrounding words (not a machine learning model), and it improves as more text is processed in the same context.
+See [Span Disambiguation](../other_features/span_disambiguation.md) for details.

 This feature is optional and can be enabled or disabled on a per-context basis.
 Enabling disambiguation can improve the accuracy of redaction in complex documents where entity types are frequently ambiguous.